 A radiocommunication service between earth stations at given positions, when one or more satellites are used; the given position may be a specified fixed point or any fixed point within specified areas; in some cases this service includes satellite-to-satellite links, which may also be operated in the inter-satellite service; the fixed-satellite service may also include feeder links for other space radiocommunication services.

-The “some cases” in which satellite-to-satellite links are included in the FSS are not defined.
-Further, while several allocations to the FSS are designated in the Table of Allocations for “space-to-Earth” or “Earth-to-space” transmissions, none are designated for “space-to-space” transmissions.
+The “some cases” in which satellite-to-satellite links are included in the FSS are not elaborated in either the Radio Regulations or associated ITU publications.
+Further, while several allocations to the FSS are designated in the Table of Allocations for “space-to-Earth” or “Earth-to-space” transmissions, none are designated for “space-to-space” transmissions Nevertheless, satellite-to-satellite links within the FSS seem feasible with appropriate technical standards.
+In particular, the case where a link from a space station in non-geostationary satellite orbit (non-GSO) is being transmitted within the receive beam of and toward a higher-altitude geostationary-orbit (GSO) space station may be feasible using technical parameters similar to transmitting FSS ground stations within that GSO space station receive beam, appropriately modified to account for the shorter distance to the geostationary arc. .

+As reported by the Director of the Radiocommunication Bureau to the final CPM for WRC-19, since 2014, there have been 27 submissions of advance publication information for non-GSO satellite systems under No. 4.4 of the Radio Regulations specifying use by a non-allocated space service of frequency bands allocated to another space service.
+See Document CPM19-2/017, at Section 3.1.3.2 (Preliminary Draft Report of the Director to WRC-19 on Activities of the Radiocommunication Sector).
+Notification information was subsequently filed for frequency assignments to 3 of these systems.
+The Director’s draft report states that “[n]one of these frequency assignments was reported to the BR as causing harmful interference to any service of another administration.”
+Document CPM19-2/017, at Section 3.1.3.2

+The challenge comes, as the Director of the Radiocommunication Bureau has acknowledged, in finding a path to recognition in the Radio Regulations for such uses, where possible, based on the technical conditions derived from ITU-R studies.
 Because frequency bands allocated to the fixed-satellite service are used for links between space stations and earth stations, it is necessary to analyze the use of the same bands for satellite-to-satellite links to ensure compatibility and avoid harmful interference.
-The sharing scenario is likely to differ as the orbital characteristics of the linked satellites vary; links between satellites in geostationary orbit (GSO) will differ in geometry and impact when compared to links between links between satellites in non-geostationary orbit (NGSO), or links between a satellite in NGSO and a satellite in GSO.
+The sharing scenario is likely to differ as the orbital characteristics of the linked satellites vary.

-Preliminary ITU-R studies have identified factors to be considered in assessing the compatibility of NGSO satellite-to-GSO satellite links with other operations in the 27.5 – 30 GHz FSS allocation.
-These studies should be further developed to include the cases of GSO-to-GSO and NGSO-to-NGSO satellite links.
-Continued development and completion of these studies will permit the development of appropriate ITU-R regulatory text to define the cases in which satellite-to-satellite links may be included within the fixed-satellite service, as opposed to the inter-satellite service.
+Preliminary ITU-R studies have identified factors to be considered in assessing the compatibility of non-GSO satellite-to-GSO satellite links, in the Earth-to-space direction, with other FSS operations and other services in the 27.5 – 30 GHz frequency band.
+Continued development and completion of these studies will permit the development of appropriate ITU-R regulatory text to define the cases in which such transmissions may be providedwithin the fixed-satellite service, as opposed to the inter-satellite service, and allow for a determination of whether the recognition of compatible links can be made via appropriate modifications to the studied FSS allocations in Article 5.

 Proposals: